Baking, Dessert, IG Recipes, Recipes, Snack

 • High Quality Matcha Powder: Make sure to use a high quality one!
 Preferably one you just opened as the colour will oxidize and turn darker the longer it gets into contact with oxygen/air.
 You will be able to taste the difference when you use high quality matcha powder

 • Glutinous Rice Flour (Aka Mochiko): I use Thai glutinous rice flour.
-It does not contain gluten and it provides the perfect amount of chew for this type of brownie
+It does not contain gluten, and it provides the perfect amount of chew for this type of brownie

 • Vanilla Extract: Adds a little oomph to the recipe